 Cover the baking sheet with aluminum foil to make for easier cleanup.
 This isn't a required step but will definitely make it easier when it comes time to wash the pan.

 Remove the membrane from the backside of the ribs if it's still attached.
 With a sharp knife, lift the point of the knife under the white membrane.
 Once it's a little loosened you can take your clean hands and slowly pull the membrane from the back of the ribs.
-Here's a Youtube video if needed.

 Lay the baby back ribs on the baking sheet.